-When you’re trying to work out how well your business is doing, one of the most powerful tools in your financial arsenal is your profit and loss account (P&L).
+When trying to determine the health of your business, one of the most powerful financial tools is your profit and loss account (P&L).

-This is a simple set of figures that will give you a summary of what your business has spent and sold, normally in a 12 month period.
+This is a simple set of figures that will give you a summary of what your business has spent and sold, normally over a 12-month period.

-Crucially, a P&L statement will tell you how much profit or loss your business has made so it’s useful to have a good grasp of it.
+Crucially, a P&L statement will tell you how much profit or loss your business has made, so it’s helpful to have a good grasp of it.

 Here’s an overview of Profit & Loss Accounts for a small business owner.